Overview

 Inclusions

-• The use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat
+• Use of a World Expeditions trek pack which includes a quality sleeping bag, down or fibre fill jacket and insulated mat (valued at over US$500)

-• Porters to carry all personal and group equipment
+• Porters to carry all overnight personal and group equipment

 • Porter's insurance